jtjeseo/pc_matrix_loader/README.md

 4. Using MutationObserver to efficiently detect when loading operations complete
 5. Tracking progress by monitoring loaded date ranges
 6. Providing visual feedback through a status interface
+7. Automating the print process by identifying and clicking relevant UI elements

 The code uses modern JavaScript features including:
 - MutationObserver API for real-time DOM change detection